ram-pi/brain_viewer/README.md

-Launch 'npm test' to launch the server.
+Launch 'npm test' to start the server.